How Does the Adoption of Ad Blockers Affect News Consumption? (with Klaus M. Miller & Bernd Skiera)

-R&R, Journal of Marketing Research
+- R&R, Journal of Marketing Research

 Abstract: Ad blockers allow users to browse websites without viewing ads.
 Online news providers that rely on advertising revenue tend to perceive users’ adoption of ad blockers purely as a threat to revenue.
-Yet, this perception ignores the possibility that avoidance of ads—which users presumably dislike—may affect users’ online consumption behavior in positive ways.
-Using 3.1 million anonymized visits from 79,856 users on a news website, we find that adopting an ad blocker has a robust positive effect on the quantity and variety of articles users consume (16.8% – 34.6% more articles and 10.1% – 21.9% more content categories post-adoption).
-An increase in repeat user visits to the news website, rather than the number of page impressions per visit, drives the news consumption.
-These visits tend to start with direct navigation to the news website, an indication of user loyalty.
-The increase in news consumption is more substantial for registered users who have less prior experience with the website.
-We discuss how news publishers could benefit from these findings, including exploring revenue models that leverage users’ desire to avoid ads and their enhanced engagement when they do so.
+Yet, this perception ignores the possibility that avoiding ads—which users presumably dislike—may affect users’ online news consumption behavior in positive ways.
+Using 3.1 million anonymized visits from 79,856 registered users on a news website, we find that adopting an ad blocker has a robust positive effect on the quantity and variety of articles users consume (21.5% -43.3% more articles and 13.4% -29.1% more content categories).
+An increase in repeat user visits of the news website, rather than the number of page impressions per visit, drives the news consumption.
+These visits tend to start with direct navigation to the news website, indicating user loyalty.
+The increase in news consumption is more substantial for users who have less prior experience with the website.
+We discuss how news publishers could benefit from these findings, including exploring revenue models that consider users’ desire to avoid ads.

 Paywall and Content Polarization

 - Presented at Statistical Challenges in Electronic Commerce Research (SCECR) 2020, Workshop on Information System and Economics (WISE) 2020, INFORMS Marketing Science Conference 2021, the European Marketing Academy Conference 2021